owlet42/kubeflow-docs/docs/install/tkgs.rst

 More ``kctrl`` commands are found in `kapp-controller's native CLI documentation <https://carvel.dev/kapp-controller/docs/v0.43.2/management-command/>`__.

-Delete the vSphere Enterprise Kubeflow package
+Delete the Freestone Kubeflow package
 ----------------------------------------------

-To uninstall the vSphere Enterprise Kubeflow package:
+To uninstall the Freestone Kubeflow package:

    .. code-block:: shell